 "We just want people to know that refugees are just normal people, like anyone else," the Olympian told Motherly in an exclusive interview.

 When Lohalith was a child, she and her aunt fled their war-torn home country of South Sudan.
 They traveled to the Kakuma refugee camp in northern Kenya, where Lohalith took up running.

 She was one of ten athletes to represent the first-ever Refugee Olympic Team at Rio in 2016.
 While Lohalith didn't advance in the women's 1500 m event, she was proud to represent the refugee community and hopeful that her running journey would continue.

 "Even though I was the last, I believe that next time I will be in front of them," she said to the UNHCR, the UN Refugee Agency.

-She never gave up hope—and now Lohalith is competing for another chance to race in the upcoming Olympics in Tokyo.
+She never gave up hope—and now Lohalith is ready to compete again, this time during the Tokyo Olympics.

 In 2017, Lohalith competed in the IAAF World Championships in London as part of the first-ever World Athletics refugee team, where she recorded a new personal best record (4:33.54).

 She then took on a new challenge: motherhood.

 "I am proud to be a mother but it is not always that easy," she told Motherly with a laugh.
 She explained how following the birth of her son, she returned to training for the Olympics—with the support of loved ones.